santaclz/OogaBooga/README.md

 # Why?

-The purpose of this project is to learn how compiler works and to get better at understanding low level stuff.
+The purpose of this project is to learn how compiler works and to get better at understanding assembly code.
+Also, this is my first Rust program, I just jumped straight into making a compiler with it, so far it's a great learning experience.

 # Steps